gear-foundation/gear-wiki/docs/api/vouchers.md

 ### Send a message using voucher

-To send message with voucher you can use `api.voucher.call` method:
+To send a message with the voucher, you can use `api.voucher.call` method:

 ```javascript
   const messageTx = api.message.send({